cmazakas/foxy/docs/server.md

         yield f.server.async_read(f.request, std::move(*this));
 ```

-We use a while-loop here to support persistent connection.
+We use a while-loop here to support persistent connections.
 This means that it's possible for our
 server to read in multiple requests from the same client without disconnecting.

 For every request-response cycle, we clear out the request/response objects.
 The `yield` keyword